-Passing your FAA Part 107 and getting certified as a commercial drone operator can seem like a difficult and time-consuming process, but it’s really much simpler than most people think.
+Passing your FAA Part 107 test and getting certified as a commercial drone pilot might seem like a difficult or time-consuming process, especially without experience.
+In fact, it’s much simpler than most people think.

-In fact, to make it even simpler, we created a comprehensive study guide with all the information you’ll need to pass the test–the first time.
+To make it even easier, we created a comprehensive study guide with everything you need to pass the Part 107 test on your first try.

-Download our study guide right now by clicking the link above, or check out this interview with Propeller’s own Mike Scott to hear about his experience getting licensed.
+Download our study guide now by clicking the link above, or check out this interview with Propeller’s own Mike Scott to hear about his experience earning a remote pilot certificate.

-- What did you think the Part 107 license was going to be like before you started studying for it?
+- What did you think Part 107 certification was going to be like before you started studying for it?

-- How was the process of registering and actually sitting down to take the test?
+- How was the process of registering and sitting down to take the test?

 - What is a sectional chart?